 The Grand Staircase

-When entering the City Hall, it is hard not to be impressed by the wonderful staircase that leads to the upper floors.
-The staircase is made of stone and covered with royal red carpets.
+When entering the City Hall, visitors cannot help but be impressed by the wonderful staircase that leads to the upper floors, made of stone and covered with royal red carpets.
 Alongside the staircase, there are impressive stone pillars, colorful windows, and magnificent chandeliers.
 The staircase ultimately leads to the large event hall.
 On the mezzanine floor, there is a room for storing coats and bags for guests invited to events.
 This is the largest cloakroom in Austria with no less than 1,700 coat hangers.

 The Park in the City Hall Square (Rathauspark)

-The park surrounding the City Hall was intended to be a city park for the residents.
-The person responsible for planning the park was Dr. Rudolf Siebeck, who was appointed by Emperor Franz Joseph I. The garden designed by Siebeck covers about 40,000 square meters and was opened to visitors in 1873.
-The garden is divided into two symmetrical parts: the northern part (Nordpark) is near the University of Vienna building, and the southern part (Südpark) is near the Parliament building.
+The park surrounding City Hall was intended as a city park for residents.
+Emperor Franz Joseph I appointed Dr. Rudolf Siebeck to plan it.
+Siebeck’s garden covers about 40,000 square meters and opened to visitors in 1873.
+The garden divides into two symmetrical parts: the northern part (Nordpark) near the University of Vienna, and the southern part (Südpark) near the Parliament building.

 In the center, between the gardens, there is a huge square that looks like a wide street leading to the City Hall.
-The City Hall square is frequently used for various cultural events such as the film festival in the summer months, Christmas markets, and ice skating on cold winter days.
-In addition, the square is used for various demonstrations.
+City Hall Square frequently hosts cultural events such as the summer film festival, Christmas markets, and ice skating on cold winter days.
+The square also serves as a gathering place for various demonstrations.

 The parks themselves are covered with green lawns, trees, and colorful flowers.
 In the center of the parks, there are two identical fountains surrounded by benches for the residents’ well-being.
 The park’s trees are very old, and some of them came from exotic places like Japan.